 Frequent communication is vital to maintain a good relationship.
 Make it clear from the outset how and when you will keep the client informed.
 Clients want regular progress updates, even if that's just to hear that you're still waiting for something to happen.

-Clients who are happy with how you will keep them updated are less likely to feel the need to over-communicate.
+Clients who are happy with how you keep them updated are less likely to feel the need to over-communicate.
 In any event, be responsive when they contact you.
 It's not unreasonable for clients to expect a reply to calls and emails within 24 hours.
 Look for opportunities to use technology to improve communication – for example, sharing information online through a live matters dashboard.

 Above all, keep your promises.
 If you say you'll call tomorrow, do it without fail.